aveldan/saveyaar_movies/README.md

 # saveyaar_movies
-saveyaar_movie is a feature small feature in saveyaar, this is the backend for it using FAST API.
+saveyaar_movie is a feature small feature in saveyaar, this is the backend for it using FAST API and React Native.